-As of March 31, 2023, we had federal net operating loss ("NOL") carryforwards of \$1,199.1 million, of which \$361.0 million are related to years prior to fiscal 2019 and begin to expire in 2034.
-The remaining \$838.1 million carry forward indefinitely.
-As of March 31, 2023, the Company also had state net operating loss carryforwards, the majority of which will expire at various dates between 2024 and 2042.
-We also had research and development credit carryforwards for federal and California tax purposes of approximately \$18.5 million and \$21.8 million, respectively.
-The federal income tax credit carryforwards related to research and development will expire at various dates between the calendar years 2024 and 2042, while the California income tax credits will carry forward indefinitely.
-Utilization of our NOL and tax credit carryforwards can become subject to substantial annual limitation due to the ownership change limitations provided by Section 382 of the Internal Revenue Code and similar state provisions.
+As of March 31, 2024, we had federal net operating loss, or NOL, carryforwards of \$1,118.7 million, of which \$335.5 million are related to years prior to fiscal 2019 and begin to expire in 2034.
+The remaining \$783.2 million carry forward indefinitely, but can only be used to apply up to 80% of the Company's taxable income for a given tax year.
+As of March 31, 2024, the Company also had state net operating loss carryforwards of \$915.8 million, the majority of which will expire at various dates between 2025 and 2043.
+In addition, at March 31, 2024, the Company had research and development credit carryforwards for federal and California tax purposes of approximately \$16.8 million and \$23.4 million, respectively.
+The federal income tax credit carryforwards will expire at various dates between the calendar years 2035 and 2044, while the California income tax credits will carry forward indefinitely.
+Utilization of our net operating loss and tax credit carryforwards can become subject to substantial annual limitation due to the ownership change limitations provided by Section 382 of the Internal Revenue Code and similar state provisions.
 A Section 382 ownership change generally occurs if one or more stockholders or groups of stockholders who own at least 5% of the stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 Similar rules may apply under state tax laws.
-Such an ownership change, or any future ownership change, could have a material effect on our ability to utilize the NOL or research credit carryforwards.
-In addition, under the Tax Cuts and Jobs Act, or the Tax Act, the amount of NOLs that we are permitted to deduct in any taxable year is limited to 80% of the taxable income in such year.
-There is a risk that due to changes under the Tax Act, regulatory changes, or other unforeseen reasons, the existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities, which could have a material impact on our net income (loss) in future periods.
+Such an ownership change, or any future ownership change, could have a material effect on our ability to utilize the net operating loss or research credit carryforwards.
+In addition, under the Tax Cuts and Jobs Act, or the Tax Act, the amount of net operating loss that we are permitted to deduct in any taxable year is limited to 80% of the taxable income in such year.
+There is a risk that due to changes under the Tax Act, regulatory changes, or other unforeseen reasons, the existing net operating loss could expire or otherwise be unavailable to offset future income tax liabilities, which could have a material impact on our net income (loss) in future periods.